Chart Color Schemes

 Age

-Inverell's median age is 41 years, lower than Rest of NSW's average of 43 but higher than Australia's national average of 38 years.
-The 15-24 age group constitutes 12.6% of Inverell's population, compared to the Rest of NSW figure.
-However, the 55-64 cohort makes up only 11.4%.
-According to data from the 2021 Census, the percentage of Inverell residents aged 15-24 has increased from 11.7% to 12.6%, while the proportion of those aged 5-14 has decreased from 13.7% to 12.7%.
-By 2041, demographic modeling indicates significant changes in Inverell's age profile.
-The 25-34 cohort is projected to grow by 17%, adding 250 residents to reach a total of 1,761.
-Conversely, population declines are forecast for the 5-14 and 15-24 age groups.
+Inverell's median age is 41 years, which is lower than the Rest of NSW average of 43 but higher than the national average of 38.
+The 15-24 age group constitutes 12.6% of Inverell's population, compared to a higher percentage in the Rest of NSW.
+The 55-64 cohort makes up 11.4%.
+According to data from the 2021 Census, the 15-24 age group has increased from 11.7% to 12.6%, while the 5-14 cohort has decreased from 13.7% to 12.7%.
+Future demographic projections suggest significant changes in Inverell's age profile by 2041.
+The 25-34 age group is expected to grow significantly, with a projected increase of 17%, adding 250 residents to reach a total of 1,761.
+Conversely, population declines are anticipated for the 5-14 and 15-24 cohorts.